prakashlab/template-weakly-reciprocal/README.md

 SPDX-License-Identifier: `GPL-3.0-only`

 Software files in this project are released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html).
-Please read and understand the licenses for the specific language governing permissions and limitations.
+Please read and understand the license for the specific language governing permissions and limitations.

 ### Hardware